arunavanew52486/Ruby_on_Rails/6.classes & objects/info.md

    end
 end
 ```
+- Ruby methods are similar to the functions in other lnguages.
 - Each method in a class starts with the keyword **def** followed by the method name.
 - The method name always preferred in **lowercase** letters.
 You end a method in Ruby by using the keyword **end**.